 “The word “commissioning” means a process intended to ensure that building systems are installed and performed in accordance with design intent, that the design intent is consistent with the owner’s project requirements, and that operations and maintenance staff are adequately prepared to operate and maintain the completed facility”. – American Society of Healthcare Engineers (ASHE), “Health and Facility Guidelines”

-Per NFPA 3, interconnected life safety systems (both active and passive fire protection systems), shall be tested after the initial commissioning process to ensure the fire safety system remains operational and that they work together as intended in the event of a fire.
+Per NFPA 3, interconnected life safety systems (both active and passive fire protection systems), will undergo testing after the initial commissioning process.
+This ensures the fire safety system remains operational and that it works as intended in the event of a fire.

 Why have your facility commissioned?

-A building owner must have the confidence that all fire and life safety systems were installed correctly – protecting the occupants of the building is too crucial to skip the due diligence of commissioning.
-Retrocommissioning is equally as important as the initial commissioning process.
-Facilities go through significant changes over the years with construction projects and renovations, and it is not uncommon for the alterations to the original design of the life safety systems to occur.
-It is important for the life safety system to be commissioned once again to ensure the system is safe for years to come
+Of course, protecting the occupants of the building is too crucial to skip the due diligence of commissioning.
+Keep in mind, retrocommissioning is equally as important as the initial commissioning process.
+Facilities go through significant changes over the years with construction projects and renovations.
+In general, it is not uncommon for alterations to the original design of the life safety systems to occur.
+It is important for the life safety system to undergo commissioning to ensure the safety for years to come